Mercedes-Benz SLK-Class: Second generation (R171; 2004–2010)

 The R171 SLK was unveiled at the 2004 Geneva Motor Show.
 It features increased use of high-strength steel, and improvements to the car's torsional strength and aerodynamic efficiency.
 Models feature a more compact, revised roof mechanism that is operated in 22 seconds (previously 25 seconds), resulting in an increase in boot capacity by 63 liters.
 The R171 also introduced the Airscarf system that integrates neck-level heating system into the headrests of the car.
 The front-end design of the car was inspired by the noses found in Formula One cars.
 It was facelifted in 2008 and featured new engines and minor exterior design changes.

 Third generation (R172; 2011–2020)

 The R172 SLK was released in 2011.
 It was available with a range of inline-four, V6, and V8, diesel and petrol engines, and introduced an electronically operated window tint shade for the sunroof, called Magic Sky Control.
-The facelift was released for vehicles produced from March 2016, to coincide with the 20th anniversary of the SLK-Class.
+A facelift was released for vehicles produced from March 2016, to coincide with the 20th anniversary of the SLK-Class.
 The model range was also renamed to SLC-Class to conform to the new Mercedes nomenclature, and introduced new engines and a revised design.
 In 2020, Mercedes-Benz released a Final Edition to commemorate the end of the car's production run.